 11 PR Strategies That Will Amp Up Your Business

-Marketing is critical for spreading the word about your company.
+PR strategies that will amp up your business - Marketing is critical for spreading the word about your company.
 But, in a world when customers are continuously assaulted with marketing, how can you make your fliers, advertising (online or otherwise), social media postings, and other marketing activities stand out?

 So, we invited CarolRoth.com's contributor network of company owners, experts, advisers, and entrepreneurs to provide their top suggestions for boosting small business marketing materials.
 Their responses are shown here in no particular sequence.

 You may see some themes that are identical, but I kept them distinct since the way one is phrased may resonate differently with you.

 A public relations strategy is used to assist your company in organizing its public relations (or media relations) operations and making strategic decisions about how to connect with its target audience.